Ragge-dev/zio-comparison/hello-service/README.md

 Instead of having all of the errors baked into the Future we instead keep unexpected errors in the Future and the expected errors in the Either.
 And this works!
 But it is not very ergonomic.
-Biggest problem is that we have to manually lift errors out of the Sequence in `UserServiceImpl`, and that Eithers are not exclusively modelled to have the Left as an error channel.
+Biggest problem is that we have to manually lift errors out of the Sequence in `UserServiceImpl`, and that Eithers are not modelled to have the Left as an error channel.

 This could be fixed by using some other effect system which more ergonomically can handle